VHDPlus/vhdplus-website/docs/vhdp_structuralsyntax_stepfunction.md

 ---
 id: vhdp_structuralsyntax_stepfunction
-title: StepFunction
+title: SeqFunction
-sidebar_label:  StepFunction
+sidebar_label:  SeqFunction
 ---

 ## Definition

-StepFunctions can be used for implementing frequently used algorithms in your code that also uses e.g. While or Wait.
+SeqFunctions can be used for implementing frequently used algorithms in your code that also uses e.g. While or Wait.

 The content inside the function is inserted at the position of `NewFunction` and names of the parameters are replaced